A hot, sore finger and maybe even a throbbing feeling – these are symptoms that many have experienced.

 -

 Surgical intervention: In severe cases, it may be necessary to remove the affected nail tissue.
-This is usually done under local anesthesia and serves to reduce inflammation and prevent further spread of the infection.
+This is usually done under local anesthesia and serves to relieve inflammation and prevent further spread of the infection.

 How is a nail wall infection on the big toe treated?